affandyfandy/java-fahira/Week 04/Lecture 07/Assignment1/Assignment1.md

 Working...
 ```

-If we change from XML-based bean declaration to Java-based configuration, the program's output remains unchanged, but we implement it differently.
+If we want to change from XML bean declaration to Java configuration, we can create new file (example AppConfig) to set the configuration of the beans.
+Before stated the class, we use annotation `@Configuration`. `@Configuration` is a class-level annotation indicating that an object is a source of beans definitions. `@Configuration` classes declare beans through `@Beans` annotated methods.

+The `@Bean` annotation is used to indicate that a method instantiates, configures, and initializes a new object to be managed by the Spring IoC container.
+In this case, `@Bean` will plays same role as </bean/> in XML configuration.

+Hereby the implementation of Java configuration for employee and employee work.

-1. Create a new Java class annotated with `@Configuration`.
-This class will serve as the replacement for `beans.xml` file.
+<h3>1.
+Create a new Java class annotated with `@Configuration` inside the config folder</h3>

 ```java
 @Configuration